opensecuritycontroller/community/testing/testcases/ds_testcases.md

 User can sync a deployed DS with OpenStack.

 **Required Initial State:**
-OSC has VC, MC, DA added, and Deployment Specification has been deployed.
+OSC has VC, MC, DA and DS added, and Deployment Specification has been deployed.

 **Steps:**
 1. Launch OSC web application: ```https://OSC-ip-address```.